San Fernando Valley Area Service Committee (SFVASC), Service Inventory Forms:

 The area acts at the direction of the groups.
 Groups often will as the result of the concerns of its members, bring those concerns before the body for clarification or resolution.
 A particular group has asked that the ASC under take an inventory which hopefully would clarify where the area was performing well, where it was falling short.
 That we might acknowledge where we are doing well and what appropriate actions we might take to address our shortcomings.

 We have gotten an inventory form from the WSO, it has a history of being useful, is easy to fill out, is thorough, and easy to interpret.
 However we only get results if we participate, as in our lives and our recovery it only works if you work it!
 Please look over the Area Planning Tool form that is attached, make copies, download from our website, circulate it at meetings and gatherings, discuss with your groups, discuss with your sponsors and sponsees.

 Humbly submitted in loving service, SFVASCNA Chairperson

-NOTE: PDF format version requires Adobe’s free Acrobat Reader to view -- no affiliation or endorsement implied
+NOTE: PDF format version requires Adobe’s free Acrobat Reader to view -- no endorsement implied